containers/podman/docs/source/markdown/podman-remote.1.md

 | [podman-unpause(1)](podman-unpause.1.md)         | Unpause one or more containers.                                             |
 | [podman-version(1)](podman-version.1.md)         | Display the Podman version information.                                     |
 | [podman-volume(1)](podman-volume.1.md)           | Manage Volumes.                                                             |
+## FILES

+**containers.conf** (`$HOME/.config/containers/containers.conf`)

+Podman has builtin defaults for command line options.
+These defaults can be overridden using the containers.conf configuration files.

+Users can modify defaults by creating the `$HOME/.config/containers/containers.conf` file.
+Podman merges its builtin defaults with the specified fields from this file, if it exists.
+Fields specified in the users file override the built-in defaults.

+Podman uses builtin defaults if no containers.conf file is found.

+## SEE ALSO
+`containers.conf(5)`